Developing Leaders of the Future

 All Rotary Club encourage young people up to the age of 30 years to improve their life skills to ensure a better future, while recognising the diversity of their needs.

 Many Rotary projects support the fundamental needs of our Youth,

 namely, health, human values, education and self development.

 Below are just some of what we have on offer.
 Check this out this video!

-A service club for young people aged 18 to 30.
-Rotaract Clubs are either community of university based and sponsored by a local Rotary Club.
+A service club for people aged 18 to 30.
+Rotaract Clubs are either community or university based and are sponsored by a local Rotary Club.
 Rotaract meets fortnightly.

 A service club which enables young people aged 14 to 18 to work together in a world fellowship, dedicated to service and international understanding.
 Interact Clubs are sponsored by individual Rotary Clubs from the student body of single or several school.
 Interact meets fortnightly.